LUDevNet/Docs/docs/game-mechanics/mission-system.rst

 Depending on :samp:`taskParam1`:

-- 1: Be at or above the :samp:`targetValue` place in the race world specified by :samp:`target`
+- 1: Be at or above the :samp:`targetValue` place in the race world specified by :samp:`target`.
-- 2: Achieve a :samp:`targetValue` ms lap time or better in the race world specified by :samp:`target`
+- 2: Achieve a :samp:`targetValue` ms lap time or better in the race world specified by :samp:`target`.
-- 3: Achieve a :samp:`targetValue` ms time or better in the race world specified by :samp:`target`
+- 3: Achieve a :samp:`targetValue` ms time or better in the race world specified by :samp:`target`.
+- 4: Complete :samp:`targetValue` achievements from the :samp:`targetGroup`.
 - 5: Achieve :samp:`targetValue` achievements of the ones in :samp:`targetGroup`.
+- 6: Complete a task during while in modular building :samp:`targetValue` times.
 - 10: Complete a race at the race world specified by :samp:`target` without (less than :samp:`targetValue` ???) wrecking.
+- 11: Smash any smashable in any world contained in :samp:`targetGroup` :samp:`targetValue` times.
-- 12: Collect :samp:`targetValue` imagination orbs in the racing worlds specified by :samp:`targetGroup`
+- 12: Collect :samp:`targetValue` imagination orbs in the racing worlds specified by :samp:`targetGroup`.
-- 13: Enter the race world specified by :samp:`target`
+- 13: Enter the race world specified by :samp:`target`.
-- 14: Win :samp:`targetValue` races at the world specified by :samp:`target`
+- 14: Win :samp:`targetValue` races at the world specified by :samp:`target`.
-- 15: Win :samp:`targetValue` races at the worlds specified by :samp:`targetGroup`
+- 15: Win :samp:`targetValue` races at the worlds specified by :samp:`targetGroup`.
+- 16: Finish in last place :samp:`targetValue` times in :samp:`targetGroup` race worlds.
-- 17: Smash :samp:`targetValue` of the objects specified by :samp:`targetGroup`
+- 17: Smash :samp:`targetValue` of the objects specified by :samp:`targetGroup`.

 Flag (24)
 ^^^^^^^^^